| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 Tricks & Tips

 - They have an effective range of 16 by walking and shooting.
 If you can't charge or don't have a good target, it may be better to advance, shoot, then reposition backwards for a better opening next turn.
+This is no longer as effective as it was as they no longer get electro-leaps from their shooting.

 It might sound like an anti-Cygnar tip collection, but you also better be aware of things, that can affect the performance of your Storm Lances.